aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 Advanced users can override the default values set for `TinkerbellTemplateConfig`.
 They can also add their own [Tinkerbell actions](https://docs.tinkerbell.org/actions/action-architecture/) to make personalized modifications to EKS Anywhere nodes.

-The following shows two `TinkerbellTemplateConfig` examples that you can add to your cluster configuration file to override the values that EKS Anywhere sets: one for Ubuntu and one for Bottlerocket.
+The following shows Ubuntu `TinkerbellTemplateConfig` example that you can add to your cluster configuration file to override the values that EKS Anywhere sets.
 Most actions used differ for different operating systems.

 >**_NOTE:_** For the `stream-image` action, `DEST_DISK` points to the device representing the entire hard disk (for example, `/dev/sda`).
 For UEFI-enabled images, such as Ubuntu, write actions use `DEST_DISK` to point to the second partition (for example, `/dev/sda2`), with the first being the EFI partition.
-For the Bottlerocket image, which has 12 partitions, `DEST_DISK` is partition 12 (for example, `/dev/sda12`).
 Device names will be different for different disk types.
 >